awsdocs/amazon-route53-docs/doc_source/routing-to-workmail.md

 **Note**
 You can route traffic to an Amazon WorkMail domain only for public hosted zones\.

-To route traffic to Amazon WorkMail, perform the following four procedures\.
+To route traffic to Amazon WorkMail, perform the following four procedures\.<a name="routing-to-workmail-dns-procedure"></a>

 **To configure Amazon Route 53 as your DNS service and add an Amazon WorkMail organization and email domain**